-An addiction to alcohol isn’t a personal choice, it’s out of your control, despite this known fact, many people still wrongly believe that it is a choice.
+An addiction to alcohol isn’t a personal choice.
+It’s out of your control; despite this known fact, many people still wrongly believe that it is a choice.
 Alcoholism is defined as a physical and psychological behavioural illness for which you need professional rehabilitation support to overcome; this is where our team can help.

 Do All Alcoholics Have A Certain Look?

 There are both physical and psychological signs of an addiction to alcohol that are fairly common in those who are suffering from alcoholism.
-Excessive substance abuse will cause chemical reactions in the brain which are widely known as cravings and are extremely difficult to ignore.
+Excessive substance abuse will cause chemical reactions in the brain, which are widely known as cravings and are extremely difficult to ignore.
 If you’re living with an alcohol addiction, you’ll also likely experience increased anxiety, depression, mood swings, paranoia, loneliness, stress, and low self-esteem, in addition to the more obvious physical signs of alcoholism.

-Someone who is suffering from an alcohol addiction may appear to have visual skin problems such as;
+Someone who is suffering from an alcohol addiction may appear to have visual skin problems, such as;

 - Small red bumps on the surface of their skin.